1. What kind of “radiation” is used by mobile phones and base stations?

 4. Are mobile phones and base stations safe?

-The World Health Organization (WHO) states in its fact sheet on base stations and wireless networks: "From all evidence accumulated so far, no adverse short- or long-term health effects have been shown to occur from the RF signals produced by base stations" and the US Food and Drug Administration (FDA) writes on its website: “The weight of scientific evidence has not linked exposure to radio frequency energy from cell phone use with any health problems”.
+The World Health Organization (WHO) states in its backgrounder on base stations and wireless networks: "From all evidence accumulated so far, no adverse short- or long-term health effects have been shown to occur from the RF signals produced by base stations" and the US Food and Drug Administration (FDA) writes on its website: “The weight of scientific evidence has not linked cell phone radio frequency radiation with any health problems”.

 Read more on the websites of the World Health Organization (WHO) and the US Food and Drug Administration (FDA).